Sell Your Refrigerant and Get Paid in 30 Days or Less

 Built for the Working Contractor

-Our buyback process was designed around the people who actually recover refrigerant in the field — not around corporate procurement departments.
+Our buyback process was designed around the people who actually recover refrigerant in the field: not around corporate procurement departments.
 We know you don’t have time to navigate red tape, chase down payments, or spend hours on hold with a call center.
-That’s why we quote fast, ship you cylinders at no cost when you qualify, test every batch at our own AHRI 700 lab, and pay most sellers within 24 to 48 hours — not months.
-We’ve handled large-scale operations like recovering over 6,000 pounds of R-22 from a chiller conversion at the former Sweetwater distribution center, and we’ve worked with regional food distribution leaders like Detwiler’s, supplying refrigerants for their new distribution center.
-Whether it’s a massive commercial recovery or a few cylinders from your shop, we treat every transaction with the same level of professionalism.
+That’s why we quote fast, ship you cylinders at no cost when you qualify, test every batch, and pay sellers within 30 days, not months.

 What Actually Makes Our Buyback Program Different

 The short answer: speed, honesty, and capabilities that no other buyback program matches.
 The long answer is that we’ve intentionally eliminated every friction point that makes other programs frustrating.
-We quote based on your specific situation.
-We ship you cylinders at no cost when you qualify.
-We test every batch transparently.
-And we pay fast.
-Beyond that, we offer things the rest of the industry has stopped doing — or never did in the first place.
+We quote based on your specific situation, we ship you cylinders at no cost when you qualify, we test every batch transparently, and we pay fast.
+Beyond that, we offer things the rest of the industry has stopped doing, or never did in the first place.

 We Accept R-22 at Just 70% Purity